arodriguezp2003/certunivertity/docs/certificate-model.md

 ---

-## Conclusión
+## Conclusion

-El modelo híbrido de Certunivertity ofrece:
+Certunivertity's hybrid model offers:

-✅ **Inmutabilidad**: Datos críticos en blockchain
+✅ **Immutability**: Critical data on blockchain
-✅ **Privacidad**: Hashes en lugar de texto plano
+✅ **Privacy**: Hashes instead of plain text
-✅ **Eficiencia**: Costos de gas optimizados
+✅ **Efficiency**: Optimized gas costs
-✅ **Funcionalidad**: Queries rápidas en PostgreSQL
+✅ **Functionality**: Fast queries in PostgreSQL
-✅ **Verificabilidad**: Cualquiera puede verificar con el hash
+✅ **Verifiability**: Anyone can verify with the hash

-Este diseño es escalable, privado y cost-effective para un sistema de certificación universitaria.
+This design is scalable, private, and cost-effective for a university certification system.